Sydney-Informatics-Hub/geopython/setup.md

 <br>

-# 2. Setup your Python environemnt (install required packages and libraries)
+# 2. Setup your Python environment (install required packages and libraries)

-Next we need to set up an evironment with all the additional packages and libraries we will be using throughout the course.
+Next we need to set up an environment with all the additional packages and libraries we will be using throughout the course.

-* Launch an Anconda Prompt (or equivalent).
+* Launch an Anaconda Prompt (or equivalent).
 * Type in each of these commands sequentially.
 Each should take a minute or so to complete:

 ~~~